ucb-rit/savio-training-intro-fall-2021/intro.md

 - To login, you need to have software on your own machine that gives you access to the SSH command
   - These come built-in with Mac (see `Applications -> Utilities -> Terminal`).
   - For Windows, you can use Powershell (or Command Prompt)
-    - Other application such as [MobaXterm](https://mobaxterm.mobatek.net/) may offer more functionality
+    - Other applications such as [MobaXterm](https://mobaxterm.mobatek.net/) may offer more functionality
 - You also need to set up your smartphone or tablet with *Google Authenticator* to generate one-time passwords for you.
 - Here are instructions for [doing this setup, and for logging in](https://docs-research-it.berkeley.edu/services/high-performance-computing/user-guide/logging-brc-clusters/).